 - 1. Articulate and employ the twin principles of Catholic biblical scholarship: exegesis and actualization. - 2.
 Identify and use the important tools and resources for the study of Scripture. - 3.
-Research a passage of scripture using the abovementioned tools and resources in order to come to an understanding of the historical context of the passage. - 4.
-To present written work in a coherent and thoughtful manner, and employing standard citation formats for referencing material. - 5.
+Research a passage of scripture using the abovementioned tools and resources in order to come to an understanding of the historical context of the passage, and then to integrate this information into contemporary applications. - 4.
+To present written work in a coherent and thoughtful manner, and to employ standard citation formats for referencing material. - 5.
 To communicate exegetical material into a format accessible to the average lay parishioner in a ministry setting.